Luis Garcia Player Props: Nationals vs. Astros

 Astros Pitching Rankings

-- The pitching staff for the Astros has a collective 9.5 K/9, the second-best in MLB.
+- The Astros pitching staff ranks third in MLB with a collective 9.5 strikeouts per nine innings.

-- The Astros have the top team ERA among all MLB pitching staffs (3.34).
+- The Astros' 3.30 team ERA ranks first among all MLB pitching staffs.

+- The Astros will send Valdez (6-5) to the mound to make his 14th start of the season.
+He is 6-5 with a 2.36 ERA and 89 strikeouts through 84 2/3 innings pitched.

-- In his most recent appearance on Tuesday, the righty tossed six innings against the Toronto Blue Jays, allowing three earned runs while surrendering three hits.
+- The lefty's last time out came on Thursday against the Toronto Blue Jays, when he went five innings, surrendering three earned runs while allowing four hits.

 © 2023 Data Skrive.
 All rights reserved.